mech-lang/mech/README.md

 1. Core (this repository) - A small dataflow engine that accepts transactions of changes, and applies them to a compute network.
 2. [Server](https://gitlab.com/mech-lang/server) - Hosts Mech cores for connected clients.
 3. [Notebook](https://gitlab.com/mech-lang/notebook) - A graphical interface that connects to a Mech server.
+4. [Syntax](https://gitlab.com/mech-lang/syntax) - A compiler for a textual Mech syntax.

 Mech core does not rely on the Rust standard library, so it can be compiled and used on bare-bones operating systems (check out [HiveMind OS](https://gitlab.com/cmontella/hivemind) for an example of this).